-- 1. Assessment Review Panel (ARP) consisting of a Deputy Principal, of the relevant year, plus two Head Teachers will meet to consider application after an interview process. - 2.
-Resolution and feedback is given to Head Teacher, student and parent/caregiver in writing.
+- Assessment Review Panel (ARP) consisting of stage deputy principal and two independant head teachers will meet to consider application after an interview process with the head teacher of the KLA.. - Resolution and feedback are given to head teacher, student and parent/caregiver in writing.